Kee2u/Deciphering_the_Indus_Valley_Script/README.md

 This project is an attempt to decipher the ancient Indus Valley script by comparing it with modern Tamil (a Dravidan language).
 \
 Our strategy is to: <br>
-<strong> Convert Tamil script from syllabic to logosyllabic by converting morphemes to signs.
+<strong> Convert Tamil script from phonetic to logosyllabic by converting morphemes to signs.
 Perform statistical analysis to compare the converted script with the Indus script. </strong>

 Here are notes on terminology: <br>
 <strong> Tamil </strong> - A Dravidian language <br>
-<strong> Syllabic script </strong> - A writing system whose characters represent syllables. <br>
+<strong> Phonetic script </strong> - A writing system whose characters represent phonemes or sounds (like English). <br>
 <strong> Logosyllabic script </strong> - A writing systems whose characters represent syllables, words and morphemes. <br>
 <strong> Morpheme </strong>  - The smallest part of a word that changes its meaning.
 Ex- 'ing' in 'following' <br>